Nikhilagarwalgk/React_Notes/Basic Interview Questions.md

 @ Log out from one application open in 3 tabs, will other two logout.
 How to achieve this in frontend?
 @ Add data in local storage, will other tab refelct the data with out refresh?

+@ When we update object state in functional compooent then we have to desctructure the object, but in class we do't have to destructure the state. why?
+--> Because functional react treat each state separately but the class component is storing evry thing in a single object.
+When we update the class state then they do shallow merging, means only update the given key and keep the rest value as it is.

+Deep Merge :-  That merges the full object.